RaynorUE/snich/FeatureRoadmap.md

 ## [Things to investigate]()
 - sysparm_transaction_scope  ... does this put things in the right places???? also sysparm_record_scope
+- Compare File to server, used in "on save" functionality.
 - On File Save
     - Actions to take when saving a file
         - Execute Compare record to server version code.